xpring-eng/XpringKit/README.md

 print(balance) // Logs a balance in drops of XRP
 ```

-### Checking Transaction Status
+### Checking Payment Status

-A `XRPClient` can check the status of an transaction on the XRP Ledger.
+An `XRPClient` can check the status of an payment on the XRP Ledger.

+This method can only determine the status of [payment transactions](https://xrpl.org/payment.html) which do not have the partial payment flag ([tfPartialPayment](https://xrpl.org/payment.html#payment-flags)) set.

 XpringKit returns the following transaction states:
 - `succeeded`: The transaction was successfully validated and applied to the XRP Ledger.
 - `failed:` The transaction was successfully validated but not applied to the XRP Ledger.
 Or the operation will never be validated.
 - `pending`: The transaction has not yet been validated, but may be validated in the future.
-- `unknown`: The transaction status could not be determined.
+- `unknown`: The transaction status could not be determined, the hash represented a non-payment type transaction, or the hash represented a transaction with the [tfPartialPayment](https://xrpl.org/payment.html#payment-flags) flag set.

 **Note:** For more information, see [Reliable Transaction Submission](https://xrpl.org/reliable-transaction-submission.html) and [Transaction Results](https://xrpl.org/transaction-results.html).